Content templates

 Select Save template when you are done adding content.

-You can use the Content API to create, list, retrieve, update, and delete content templates.
+Use the Content API to create, list, retrieve, update, and delete content templates.
 For supported template type values and fields, see the Content template object schema in the API reference.

 OAuth client credentials can include the Content scope for these endpoints.
 See Content in the Airship API authorization reference.